AM2R-Community-Developers/AM2RLauncher/README.md

 If you wish to redistribute the AM2RLauncher to some Linux distro, you can use the `NoAutoUpdate` configuration, in order to build the AM2RLauncher with the auto-updating features disabled.
 Further assets (.desktop file, icon, appdata) can also be found in this directory: `./AM2RLauncher/distribution/linux`.

+# Contributing
+Contributions of any kind are always welcome!
+Here's possible methods on how you can contribute:
+- Keep the [Wiki](https://github.com/AM2R-Community-Developers/AM2RLauncher/wiki) up-to date should any changes occur.
+Or notify us if it isn't.
+- Help us with translating the AM2RLauncher into more languages.
+You can find the language files [here](https://github.com/AM2R-Community-Developers/AM2RLauncher/tree/main/AM2RLauncher/AM2RLauncher/Language).
+- Test the development builds for any regressions, check any of the [`TODO`s](https://github.com/AM2R-Community-Developers/AM2RLauncher/search?q=todo) that need testing or help with experimental features (like macOS).
+- Submit Pull Requests to fix bugs or implement new features.

 # Compiling Instructions:
 ## Dependencies
 For compiling for Windows .Net Framework 4.8 SDK is needed.
 For Linux and Mac .Net Core 5.0 SDK or later is needed.